VladiSavova/vladisavova.github.io/README.md

 # vladisavova.github.io
 This is My project written on Jekyll for CSS-ADVANCED SoftUni course.
-Project` theme is Tesla Inc company.
-It`s simple project witten by myself, inspired by Elon Musk`s biography and Tesla history and idea.
+Тhe theme of the project is Tesla Inc company.
+It`s simple project witten by myself, inspired by Elon Musk`s biography and the history and idea of the Tesla company.

 # Project Assignment for the [CSS Advanced Course @ SoftUni](https://softuni.bg/trainings/2427/css-advanced-july-2019)